MicrosoftDocs/powerapps-docs/powerapps-docs/user/profile-cards.md

 ## View a contact's profile

-1. Open a record and go a look up field for a contact or owner.
+1. Open a record and go a look up field that has  a contact or owner name.
-2. Hover over the user name to view the prfile card.
+2. Hover over the name to view the prfile card.

     > [!div class="mx-imgBorder"]